Experimenting with seeds and nuts in dressings

 One of my goals for this next book is doing simple well and in a gourmet way without a ton of ingredients in each recipe.
 So this recipe only has six ingredients.
 Not too bad!
-Once I got it on the salad it tasty great but it's not a very pretty salad dressing!
+Once I got it on the salad it tasted great but it’s not a very pretty salad dressing!
 The experimentation will continue!

 Creamy Black Fig Dressing

 ½ cup sunflower seeds and 6 black figs, soaked together for 2 hours

 ¼ cup fresh mint, chopped

 ½ teaspoon sea salt (or more to taste)

 Blend all ingredients in a blender or food processor until well combined and no chunks remain.
 Cool in the fridge for 20 minutes as needed.

 What is your favorite nut or seed to use to make dressings?
 Do you have a favorite recipe link to share with us?